 - negative feelings about exercise

-How long should an exercise holiday last?
 How quickly does your fitness go downhill?

 Detraining rates all depend on the individual, but as a general rule you can expect to lose specific fitness skills more swiftly than basic core skills.